DeniseNordfalt/denisecms/README.md

 create a `.env` file with a variable named `STORYBLOK_API_TOKEN=`

-inside the storyblok space, go to settings > api-key and select the preview token and add the value to the `STORYBLOK_API_TOKEN` variable.
+inside the storyblok space, go to settings > API-keys and select the `preview` token.
+Add the value of the token to the `STORYBLOK_API_TOKEN` variable.

 ## Deploy